-4. Determine how deeply you want to discharge your batteries.
+4 Determine how deeply vou want to discharge vour batteries.
+4. Determine HOW deeply vou want to uischai de voui patteries.

-• Divide the Storage Amp-Hours by 0.2 or 0.5 to get the Total Amp-Hours:

-a) 0.2 = Discharges the batteries by 20% (80% remaining), this is considered the optimal level for long battery life; or b) 0.5 = Discharges the batteries by 50% (50% remaining), this is considered a realistic trade-off between battery cost and battery life.
+- Divide the Storage Amp-Hours by 0.2 or 0.5 to get the Total Amp-Hours: - a) 0.2 = Discharges the batteries by 20% (80% remaining), this is considered the optimal level for long battery life; or - b) 0.5 = Discharges the batteries by 50% (50% remaining), this is considered a realistic trade-off between battery cost and battery life.